 This is my twenty-third year at Ventura college.
 Besides teaching geography and serving at the Geosciences Department Chair (in the past), I give oversight to our GIS program and our Environmental Science program.
 I also am the co-chair of our campus facilities committee (FOG).
 This committee has been actively involved in all the new buildings on campus and deals with all the campus facility issues that come up.

 In the Spring Semester of 2006 I was able to take a 4-month sabbatical in New Zealand.
 I was a sabbatical visitor at the University of Auckland (at the time the unit I was in was called the School of Geography and Environmental Science.)
 I was able to repeat this sabbatical experience in Spring 2015.
 I again was a visiting educator at the University of Auckland (in the renamed School of Environment.)
 This 2nd visit of 5-months was also an excellent opportunity to grow in my career.
-I will be on sabbatical again Spring 2022 updating our GIS program.
+I am on sabbatical again in Spring 2022 updating our GIS program.

 I have been on a few cycles of our campus Faculty Academy where a group of faculty along with educational trainers explore teaching strategies with a focus on equity practices.
 This has been a wonderful addition to the excellent teacher education program I was in back in the 1980s.